-Plastic Whale is the first professional plastic fishing company in the world and they turn the collected plastics into stunning furniture.
+Plastic Whale is the first professional plastic fishing company in the world, and they turn collected plastics into stunning furniture.
 They aim to “create economic value from plastic waste, involving as many people as possible”.
 In the last year, they’ve launched a furniture range, have a fleet of ten design boats made from Amsterdam Canal Plastic, and have reached over 10,000 people with their unique ‘plastic fishing’ tours in Amsterdam’s canals.
 They’ve been a hit with Airbnb Experiences too!
 Marius Smit, founder and 'Captain' shared his vision with us.

 "We aim to go out of business! – overfishing (of plastics) is a positive phenomenon for us!"

 Plastic Whale is also unique in the fact that we control the entire process: we collect the plastic from the Amsterdam Canals and the Rotterdam Harbour with the involvement of thousands of people and hundreds of companies each year.
 Then the plastic bottles are processed into raw material and thereafter into foam plates and felt.

-When I was traveling the world for a year I visited the most beautiful places you can imagine.
-But everywhere we went we saw plastic waste.
+When I was traveling the world for a year, I visited the most beautiful places you can imagine.
+But everywhere we went, we saw plastic waste.
 During my travels, I decided that I wanted to do something against this problem called plastic soup.
-I wanted to create a movement of civilians, companies, and government institutions who work together towards a concrete, positive outcome and the plastic soup.
-Therefore I created a challenge to build a boat from plastic waste and I invited everyone to help me.
+I wanted to create a movement of civilians, companies, and government institutions who work together towards a concrete, positive outcome and plastic soup.
+Therefore I created a challenge to build a boat from plastic waste, and I invited everyone to help me.